© Quinta de la rosa 2013

 Quinta de la Rosa, a pioneer in the production of ports and wines in the Douro Valley of northern Portugal, has started producing beer.
 Specialist British brewer, Richard Naisby (who uses La Rosa’s port in his Markus Aurelius stout) is helping the La Rosa team.

 The brewing venture is a family affair.
 Philip Bergqvist (Sophia’s brother) has been leading this new venture with the help of Kit Weaver (Sophia’s eldest son) and, of course, Jorge Moreira La Rosa’s wine maker.
-Mark Weaver (Sophia’s youngest son) designed the label.
+Mark Weaver (Sophia’s youngest son) helped with the orginal label design.

 STORAGE AND SERVING